MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 * Any material that you associate with your experience, such as descriptions and support documentation, must be accurate.
 Use correct spelling, capitalization, punctuation, and grammar in your descriptions and materials.
 * Provide help and support information.
 It's highly recommended that your app include a help or FAQ link for the first-run user experience.
 For all personal apps, we recommend providing your help page as a personal tab for a better user experience.
 * Apps must not take the user out of Teams for core user scenarios.
 Using task modules or tabs is recommended to display information to users within Teams.
-* All apps must have a visual tour such as “Take a Tour” or an “App Guide” in its configuration screen that talks about the app features and necessary integration in the following places:
+* All apps must have a visual tour, such as **Take a Tour** or an **App Guide** in its configuration screen that talks about the app features and necessary integration in the following places:
     * The store listing page (Long Description).
     * Tab configuration screen.
     * Welcome message for a bot.